Change-Point Detection in Dynamic Networks with Missing Links: Modeling dynamic networks with missing links

 \section{Modeling dynamic networks with missing links}

-We start by introducing our model in the case of a fixed set of nodes.
-We will consider a more general setting which allows changes in the set of nodes in Section \ref{changing_nodes}.
-Assume that we have $T$ consecutive observations of a network modeled by the adjacency matrix $A^t\in\{0,1\}^{n\times n}$ ($1\le t\le T$) of a simple undirected graph $G^t$ with $n$ vertices.
-At time $t$ the network follows the inhomogeneous random graph model: for $i<j$, the elements $A_{ij}^t$ of the matrix $A^t$ are independent Bernoulli random variables with the success probability $\Theta_{ij}^{t}\in [0,1]$.
+Assume that we have $T$ consecutive independent observations of a network modeled by the adjacency matrix $A^t\in\{0,1\}^{n\times n}$ ($1\le t\le T$) of a simple undirected graph $G^t$ with $n$ vertices.
+We will relax the assumption of independent $A^t$ in Section~\ref{changing_nodes} considering a more general graphon model.

+We assume that at time $t$ the network follows {\it inhomogeneous random graph model:} for $i<j$, the elements $A_{ij}^t$ of the matrix $A^t$ are independent Bernoulli random variables with the success probability $\Theta_{ij}^{t}\in [0,1]$.
 It means that the edge $(i,j)$ is present in the graph $G^t$ with the probability $\Theta_{ij}^{t}$.
 We consider undirected graphs with no loops.
 Then, the matrix $A^t$ is symmetric and has zero diagonal.
 The corresponding matrix of connection probabilities is denoted by $\Theta^{t}\in [0,1]^{n\times n}$; it is also symmetric with zero diagonal.

 Often in practice the dynamic network is only partially observed.
 In this case, instead of observing $A=\bigl\{A^t,\ 1\le t\le T\bigr\}$, we observe a sequence of matrices $ Y= \bigl\{Y^t,\ 1\le t\le T\bigr\}$ where each matrix $Y^t$ contains the entries of the adjacency matrix $A^t$ that are available at time $t$.
 We say that we sample the pair $(i,j)$ at the time moment $t$, if we observe the presence or absence of the corresponding edge.
 We denote by $\Omega^t$ the sampling matrix such that $\Omega^t_{ij} = 1$ if the pair $(i,j)$ is sampled at the time $t$, $\Omega^t_{ij} = 0$ otherwise.
 As the graph is undirected, the sampling matrix is symmetric.
 Importantly, our methods for change-point detection and estimation do not require the knowledge of the sample matrices $\Omega^t$.